Best of Iceland in Winter

 Day 5 Helka-South Coast

 Today, travel along the South coast.
 Your first stop is at the Eyjafjallajokull Information Center where you learn about living next to a glacier and an active volcano.
 Further east visit one of Iceland's finest folk museums.
 This museum contains an outstanding collection of farm and domestic artifacts typical of Iceland's past, as well turf-built houses.
 Nearby is Skogafoss waterfall which is 60 meters high and one of the most impressive waterfalls in the country.
 In the afternoon take a stroll on the black lava beach and along bird cliffs at Reynisfjara beach in South Iceland.
 Spend 2 nights near Kirkjubaejarklaustur in the Vatnajokull National Park region, located in complete darkness and ideal for Northern Lights search.
-Overnight Hotel Laki near Kirkjubaejarklaustur.
+Overnight Hotel Nupar near Kirkjubaejarklaustur.

 Day 6 South Coast

 Today's program is all about glaciers, ice and icebergs.
 Travel to Jokulsarlon glacial lagoon filled with floating icebergs.
 Explore this extraordinary site and perhaps see some seals swimming in arctic waters.
 You can walk on the black sandy beach where large icebergs get stranded.
 In the afternoon visit the tiny turf church at Hof.
 The Vatnajokull National Park is about 12,000 square kilometers, and the largest National Park in Europe.
 In this area find Iceland's highest mountains, an alpine environment, and Europe's largest glacier.
 Tonight you can enjoy a movie presentation about Northern Lights as a part of the Northern Lights Academy program.
 Be careful not to go to bed too soon in this remote and quiet location, or you may just miss out one more chance of seeing the Northern Lights shimmering and dancing across the night sky.
-Overnight Hotel Laki near Kirkjubaejarklaustur.
+Overnight Hotel Nupar near Kirkjubaejarklaustur.

 Day 7 South Coast-Reykjavik

 From Kirkjubaejarklaustur head across the Laki lava field to the village of Vik, where you make a photo stop.
 The black lava beach with high bird cliffs and pounding waves is very impressive.
 Further west reach the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
 There's a trail that goes behind the fall which is interesting if you are prepared to get wet!
 In the afternoon return to Reykjavik where you get about 2 hour leisure time to explore Iceland's capital on your own, visit museums, do some shopping or simply rest after all this touring.
 In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at the Northern Light Inn Hotel and followed by one last nocturnal tour to seek more Northern Lights.
 Around midnight reach Reykjavik for one last night.
-Overnight Centerhotel Plaza Reykjavik.
+Overnight Centerhotel Plaza Reykjavik or Hotel Centerhotel Arnarhvoll

 Day 8 Reykjavik-End of Tour